SpaceVim/SpaceVim/docs/layers/checkers.md

 The default lint engine is `neomake`, you can also use `ale` or `syntastic`.

-If you want to config neomake, you can use bootstrap functions.
+If you want to configure neomake, you can use bootstrap functions.
 Within bootstrap functions, you can use vim script.
 For all the info about neomake configuration, please checkout `:h neomake`.

 **Layer options:**

-By default, the error will be display below current line, if you want to disabled this feature, you may need to load this layer with `show_cursor_error` to `false`.
+By default, the error will be displayed below the current line, if you want to disabled this feature, you may need to load this layer with `show_cursor_error` to `false`.

 | Name                | default value | description                                              |